PS 101. Introduction to Psychology.3 Credits.

 PS 353.
 Research Methods in Behavioral Neuroscience.3 Credits.

-This course provides a comprehensive view of biological and physiological psychology and the methods utilized in behavioral neuroscience research.
+This course provides a comprehensive view of the methods utilized in behavioral neuroscience research.
 Topics may include measurement and techniques of animal behavior, ethics and guidelines associated with neuroscience research, logic of experimental design, immunohistochemistry, ELISA, neurophysiology, gross anatomy and scientific presentation skills.
-This is a recommended course for behavioral neuroscience majors and gives students a background to succeed in research endeavors.
-A minimum grade of C- is required to pass this course.
+This course is required for behavioral neuroscience majors and gives students a background to succeed in research endeavors.

 Offered: Every year, Fall